 With any project around the house, whether you hire a contractor or do the work yourself, make sure you get the permits.
 Cheaping out on the permits can lead to big trouble later.

-A good buyer’s agent will have a field day if you did sub par work and didn’t get permits pulled on a deck or an electrical panel or other types of major improvements.
+A good buyer’s agent will have a field day if you did sub par work and didn’t get permits pulled on a deck, an electrical panel or other types of major improvements.
 As soon as a home inspector call it out as deficient they are headed straight to the to check on the permits.

 If building permits haven’t been pulled, they will ask you go thru the process of repairing any deficiencies and having a permit issued.
 A buyer’s agent is not going to let a buyer pay full price for inferior or even worse unsafe or hazardous work.
 Getting the town involved on projects after they have been completed can be a real nightmare and costly.